Selecting Data

 case class Country(code: String, name: String, region: String)

-case class CityWithCountry(coty: City, country: Country)
+case class CityWithCountry(city: City, country: Country)

 sql"""